neo4j-contrib/neomodel/doc/source/properties.rst

 * `EmailProperty` - validate emails (via a regex).
 * `RegexProperty` - passing in a validator regex: `RegexProperty(expression=r'\d\w')`
 * `NormalProperty` - use one method (normalize) to inflate and deflate.
+* `PointProperty` - store and validate `spatial values <https://neo4j.com/docs/developer-manual/3.4/cypher/syntax/spatial/>`_
+    * A `Point Property` requires its `crs` argument to be set during definition and returns `NeomodelPoint` objects.
+      `NeomodelPoint` objects have attributes such as `crs,x,y,z,longitude,latitude,height` (**depending on** the type of Point) but more importantly are subclasses of `shapely.geometry.Point <http://toblerity.org/shapely/manual.html#geometric-objects>`_.
+      Therefore, they can readily participate in further geospatial processing via `shapely` (or `PySAL <https://pysal.readthedocs.io/en/latest/users/tutorials/shapely.html>`_) out of the box.
+      `NeomodelPoint` objects are immutable.
+To update a `PointProperty`, please construct a new object rather than trying to modify the existing one.

 Aliasing properties
 ===================